Azure/azure-powershell/src/RedisCache/RedisCache/help/Get-AzRedisCacheAccessPolicyAssignment.md

 ```

 ## DESCRIPTION
-If **AccessPolicyAssignmentName** parameter provided, **Get-AzRedisCacheAccessPolicyAssignment** cmdlet gets details about the specified access policy.
-If only **Name** is specified this operation gets all access policies assignments (Redis Users) of the Redis Cache.
+If **AccessPolicyAssignmentName** parameter provided, **Get-AzRedisCacheAccessPolicyAssignment** cmdlet gets details about the specified access policy assignment (redis user).
+If only **Name** is specified this operation gets all access policy assignments (Redis Users) of the Redis Cache.

 ## EXAMPLES